panoply/spx/docs/src/views/docs/usage/typescript.md

 # TypeScript

-SPX is developed in TypeScript, ensuring comprehensive type safety and coverage.
-Every component and utility in SPX comes with extensive JSDoc annotations that include detailed descriptions, references to relevant documentation, and practical code examples.
-This makes integrating SPX into TypeScript projects seamless and enhances developer productivity with clear, type-safe interfaces.
+SPX is written in TypeScript, which means it's designed with a strong emphasis on type safety from the ground up.
+This choice ensures that developers working with SPX benefit from TypeScript's static typing, with full support for IntelliSense in IDEs, auto-completions and real-time error checking.
+Every piece of SPX, from its core components to utility functions, is annotated with JSDoc comments that include detailed descriptions, references to relevant documentation, and practical code examples.

-> SPX thrives within a TypeScript environment, fully leveraging TypeScript's IntelliSense capabilities for enhanced developer experience.
-The framework is designed to integrate smoothly into TypeScript projects, encouraging developers to utilize SPX for its robust type system.
+> SPX thrives within a TypeScript environment, its recommended that developers choose to leverage SPX within a TS Runtime.

 ---